opengovsg/starter-kitty/apps/docs/api/starter-kitty-validators.md

 </td><td>

-Validates URLs against a whitelist of allowed protocols and hostnames, preventing open redirects, XSS, SSRF, and other security vulnerabilities.
+Parses URLs according to WHATWG standards and validates against a whitelist of allowed protocols and hostnames, preventing open redirects, XSS, SSRF, and other security vulnerabilities.

 </td></tr>